xgillard/pyparsers/README.md

 facing the pyparsing handles _recursive_ grammars and _infix_ rules.
-Although some _might_ like it, I really had the feeling that the API foreseen by the library for these use cases were just making my code fragile (it is way too easy to create infinite recursion without even realizing you are doing it) and cluttered atop of being hard to understand and maintain.
+Although some _might_ like it, I really had the feeling that the API foreseen by the library for these use cases were just making my code fragile (it is way too easy to create infinite recursion without even realizing you are doing it) and cluttered on top of being hard to understand and maintain.

 ## Theoretical background and references